JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 viz(fig[1,2], Ωt.geometry, color = Ωt.crop, pointsize = 2)
 fig
 ```

-Visually, it seems that the learning model is predicting the crop type.
-We can also estimate the generalization error of the geostatistical solver
-with [geostatistical validation methods](validation.md) such as block
-cross-validation and leave-ball-out, but these methods deserve
-a separate tutorial.

 With this example we conclude the basic workflow.
 To get familiar with
 other features of the project, please check the the reference guide.